sahishnuk2/tp/docs/DeveloperGuide.md

     2. Test case: `delete 1`<br>
        Expected: First student is deleted from the list.
 Details of the deleted student shown in the status message.
     3. Test case: `delete 1:3`<br>
        Expected: First three students are deleted from the list.
-Details of the deleted student shown in the status message.
+Details of the deleted students shown in the status message.

 2. Deleting with invalid index